arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Stepper Motor HAT

-Using the capabilities of the Portenta X8 alongside specific modules can up its performance.
+Using the capabilities of the Portenta X8 alongside specific modules can increase its performance.
 One such module is the __drv8825 HAT__, designed specifically for driving stepper motors, especially when paired with the Portenta Hat Carrier.

 To use the drv8825 HAT with Portenta Hat Carrier and Portenta X8, please follow these steps: